chef/chef-web-docs/chef_master/source/install_omnibus.rst

    The product name to install.
 A list of valid product names can be found at https://omnitruck.chef.io/products.
 Default value: ``chef``.

-``-s`` (``-install_strategy`` on Microsoft Windows) The method of package installations. default strategy is to always install upon exec.
-Set to "once" to skip if project is installed.
+``-s`` (``-install_strategy`` on Microsoft Windows) The method of package installations.
+The default strategy is to always install when the install.sh script runs.
+Set to "once" to skip installation if the product is already installed on the node.

 ``-l`` (``-download_url_override`` on Microsoft Windows) Install package downloaded from a direct URL.